sofarocean/lora_gw_pkt_server/README.md

 NOTES
- - If you modify the rak2245.service file you need to run `sudo systemctl daemon-reload` command afterwards.
+ - If you modify the rak2245.service file at any point you need to run `sudo systemctl daemon-reload` command afterwards.
  -